sean-lamont/bait/_docs/data.md

 # HOList

-Contains data based on HOL-Light proofs.
+Contains data based on HOL-Light proofs found in the [HOList](https://arxiv.org/pdf/1904.03241v3.pdf) benchmark.
 Used for both the HOList Supervised training experiment, and for evaluation with the HOList Eval experiment.

 By default, creates a `holist` MongoDB database, with the following collections used for the HOList experiments: